Probate Q&A Series

 • Determine whether you want to renounce (before appointment) or resign (after letters).

-• Have each document signed and notarized.
+• Have each document properly executed.

 • File with the clerk of superior court promptly to meet statutory deadlines.